Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to put up more than 48.5 points in three of four games this season.
+- Georgia and its opponents have combined to score more than 49 points in three of four games this season.

-- Arkansas has combined with its opponents to score more than 48.5 points in three of five games this season.
+- So far this season, 60% of Arkansas' games (3/5) have had more combined points than Saturday's over/under of 49.

-- The two teams combine to score 77.8 points per game, 29.3 more than the total in this contest.
+- The two teams combine to score 77.8 points per game, 28.8 more than the over/under in this contest.

-- These two squads combine to allow 20.3 points per game, 28.2 fewer than this contest's over/under.
+- The 20.3 combined points per game that these two squads have allowed this season are 28.7 fewer than the 49 over/under in this contest.

-- The Bulldogs and their opponents have scored an average of 49.3 points per game in 2021, 0.8 more than Saturday's total.
+- The average total in Bulldogs games this season is 49.3, 0.3 points above Saturday's total of 49.

-- The 48.5-point over/under for this game is 2.7 points below the 51.2 points per game average total in Razorbacks games this season.
+- The 49-point total for this game is 2.2 points below the 51.2 points per game average total in Razorbacks games this season.

 Georgia Stats and Trends

-- Georgia has three wins against the spread in four games this season.

-- The Bulldogs have covered the spread twice this season when favored by 18 points or more (in three chances).
+- This season, the Bulldogs have two against the spread wins in three games as a favorite of 18.5 points or more.

-- Georgia's games this year have hit the over on three of four set point totals (75%).
+- Georgia's games this year have eclipsed the over/under three times in four opportunities (75%).

-- Georgia is 2-1 against the spread and 3-0 overall in games when it records more than 14.5 points.
+- Georgia is 2-1 against the spread and 3-0 overall this season when the team records more than 14.5 points.

-- This year, the Bulldogs have turned the ball over seven times, one more than the Razorbacks' takeaways (6).
+- The Bulldogs have turned the ball over seven times this season, one more turnover than the Razorbacks have forced (6).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.